pzemtsov/pzemtsov.github.io/_posts/2014-05-02-demultiplexing-of-e1-converting-to-C.md

 This way you have to write 12 invocations of some macros rather than 64.
 The same number will result from de-composition into six layers of two invocations each.
-A general formula for the minimal number of invocations for a given total number doesn't seem to be simple; perhaps some mathematically incluned reader can suggest one.
+A general formula for the minimal number of invocations for a given total number doesn't seem to be simple; perhaps some mathematically inclined reader can suggest one.

 The macros we've just created will be useful for other versions of our method, too.
 For instance, a four times unrolled version looks like this: